Middle East Childrens Alliance (MECA)

 |In their own words||“We educate North Americans about children in the region and the brutal impact of US foreign policy on their lives.”|

-- “MECA relies on the support of individuals dedicated to peace and justice in the Middle East.”
-Does not list donors reflecting a complete lack of transparency and accountability.
+- Does not list donors reflecting a complete lack of transparency and accountability.
+According to its website, “MECA relies on the support of individuals dedicated to peace and justice in the Middle East.”

-- According to the International Solidarity Movement (ISM) website, “[t]he Middle East Children’s Alliance is the fiscal sponsor for ISM-USA.”
-Donations for ISM’s campaign to “interfere with the construction of the annexation barrier” can be made to “MECA (ISM-USA Fund).”
+- MECA was the fiscal sponsor for ISM-USA.
+In 2009, donations for ISM’s campaign to “interfere with the construction of the annexation barrier” were to be made to “MECA (ISM-USA Fund).”